-The purpose behind the EVV mandate is to track home healthcare providers and ensure the visits they’re reporting to CMS (Centers for Medicare & Medicaid Services) are actually taking place, ensure patients are getting the care they require, and confirm that Medicaid is being accurately billed.
-The last point here being particularly important.
-In fact, in fiscal 2014, the U.S. government recovered $3.3 billion from individuals and companies that attempted to defraud federal health programs.
+The purpose of the EVV mandate is to track home healthcare providers.
+Essentially, it ensures the visits they’re reporting to CMS (Centers for Medicare & Medicaid Services) are actually taking place.
+EVV ensures patients are getting the care they require and confirm that Medicaid is being accurately billed.
+As a matter of fact, the last point here is particularly important.
+In 2014, the U.S. government recovered $3.3 billion from individuals and companies that attempted to defraud federal health programs.

 What are the implications on individual home care agencies?

 Firstly, it’s important to know what services must be electronically verified.
-If a personal care or healthcare service is provided in a private home, and if Medicaid or Medicare is paying for it, EVV is required.
+EVV is required if any healthcare service is provided in a private residence, and if Medicaid/Medicare is paying for it.
 Care services that are provided to hospital inpatients or nursing home residents do not require EVV.

-EVV has many possible implications for home care agencies (HCAs), including the potential to improve the quality of care given, reduce scheduling and visit verification errors, allow agencies to comply with government regulations, get an edge over the competition, and achieve happier clients.
+Furthermore, EVV has many possible implications for home care agencies (HCAs).
+These include the potential to improve the quality of care given, reduce scheduling efforts, and visit verification errors.
+It will also enable agencies to comply with government regulations, get an edge over the competition, and achieve happier clients.

-In terms of compliance, it’s important to consider how EVV is mandated in different states.
-In a “closed model,” a state implements a single EVV system and mandates that home care providers utilize it.
-In an “open model,” home care providers have the option to choose from a variety of EVV solutions that have been certified as meeting certain requirements.
-Agencies not adhering to EVV regulations may be penalized or have their Medicare contracts cancelled.
+In light of compliance, it’s important to consider how EVV is mandated in different states.
+For the “closed model,” a state implements a single EVV system and mandates that home care providers utilize it.
+In an “open model,” home care providers can choose from a variety of EVV solutions that meet certain requirements.
+Agencies not adhering to EVV regulations may be penalized.
+They may even have their Medicare contracts cancelled.
 Even with the prospect of regulatory concerns, EVV doesn’t have to be an example of bureaucratic red tape.
-It represents a valuable opportunity to future-proof organizations and provide employees with the tools they need to help them work faster and smarter, delivering the best possible patient experience.
+Firstly, it represents a valuable opportunity to future-proof organizations.
+It also provides employees with tools to help them work faster and smarter, delivering the best possible patient experience.
 In order to accomplish this, it’s important to consider the role that a workforce management solution plays.

-Most states and agencies are opting for mobile solutions because they are less expensive than bio-metric scanners and more reliable than landline phones, which many people no longer have.
-Celayix represents a perfect solution to the EVV problem, acting as a simple, easy to use approach to accommodate EVV requirements.
+Most states and agencies are opting for mobile solutions because they are less expensive than bio-metric scanners.
+They are also more reliable than landline phones, which many people no longer have.
+Celayix represents a perfect solution to the EVV problem.
+It acts as a simple, easy to use approach to accommodate EVV requirements.

 How can a workforce management solution like Celayix help HCAs capitalize on EVV?